Intelligent-Silicon/Samsung-A05s-SM-A057F-SM-A057G-CustomRoms/README.md

 ### Bricking.

 Bricking a device is another way of saying killing a mobile phone.
 Manufacturer's use esoteric means to keep people away from installing custom rom's because it helps to cement their position in the market, as a result diverse options and choice's become non existant leading to a market place thats close to being a monopoly.
 So have the US tech giants turned the world into a giant global Soviet Union with the lack of choice?
+That is after all Globalisation.

 You will encounter many steps which could cause your device to brick because of manufacturer quirks.
 When a device is bricked, there's also two form's, one is called a soft brick, which refer's to software/firmware causing the device to not work, and a hard brick which refer's to hardware components not working which typically results in the component having to be replaced.